-The Geriatric Psychiatry Fellowship, led by Meera Balasubramaniam, MD, MPH, is a one-year training program within NYU Langone’s Department of Psychiatry.
+The Geriatric Psychiatry Fellowship, led by Nunzio Pomara, MD, is a one-year training program within NYU Langone’s Department of Psychiatry.
 Our fellowship, accredited by the Accreditation Council for Graduate Medical Education (ACGME), provides our graduates with proficiency in the clinical care of older adults and skills as team leaders and educators.
 Our training also fosters interests in evidence-based medicine and research.

 As a fellow, you learn to care for a wide variety of older adults across inpatient, ambulatory, consultative, and collaborative care settings.
 You also gain expertise in multiple treatment modalities including medications, different types of psychotherapies, and electroconvulsive therapy.
 We maintain a strong focus on scholarly development, and our fellows consistently publish and present at national venues.

 We collaborate with NYU Langone’s Department of Neurology and the Psychoanalytic Association of New York to offer a well-rounded curriculum and a rich network of mentors.
 We are also work closely with the ACGME-accredited Geriatric Medicine Fellowship, offered by the Division of Geriatric Medicine and Palliative Care.

 Our mission is to prepare fellows for board certification in geriatric psychiatry and produce clinical and academic leaders in the field.
 We strive to provide you with a clinically robust and academically rich experience in a collegial environment.

 We offer an inpatient clinical training rotation in geriatric psychiatry and electroconvulsive therapy at NYC Health + Hospitals/Bellevue.